-This webinar will be recorded and made available to all those who are unable to join live.
-The recorded version will be made available shortly after the live webinar concludes
+All webinars will be recorded and made available to those who are unable to join live.
+The recorded versions will be made available shortly after each live webinar concludes.

 Webinar #1: Safely Working Remote – Nick Espinosa

 As COVID-19 is forcing companies around the world to change the way business is conducted, MCAA members need to prepare their businesses and be ready to operate differently.
 To help our members adapt their business operations and prepare for this rapidly evolving situation, MCAA will be hosting a series of quick-hitting webinars in the coming weeks!
 MCAA’s cybersecurity expert Nick Espinosa provides an extensive presentation on ways to work remotely while protecting your company’s data.
 He discusses best practices for working offsite, including setting up a virtual private network (VPN) and making sure that a standard set of best practices are in place to protect your company’s digital assets.

 Webinar #2: Continuity of Business Operations for Trade Contractors – Jeff Sample